 Shortly after the amendment was ratified a decade later, New York Law School professor Richard B. Bernstein traced the journey from 1789 to 1992 in a Fordham Law Review article.
 Bernstein called Watson the “step-father” of the 27th Amendment.
 Watson was a sophomore at the University of Texas-Austin in 1982 and he needed a topic for a government course.
-Watson researched what became teh 27th Amendment and found that six states had ratified it by 1792, and then there was little activity about it.
+Watson researched what became the 27th Amendment and found that six states had ratified it by 1792, and then there was little activity about it.

-In 1992, two states raced to be the 38th state to sign off on the 27th Amendment, making it a law.
+In 1992, two states raced to be the 38th state to sign off on the 27th Amendment, making it part of the Constitution.
 Alabama beat New Jersey to the punch on May 7, 1992, but New Jersey quickly voted for ratification, too.

-Since then, the 27th Amendment has gotten very little publicity, expect for the occasional news story about Watson’s personal quest to get it passed.
+Since then, the 27th Amendment has gotten very little publicity, except for the occasional news story about Watson’s personal quest to get it passed.
 But in 2014, during the fight in Congress over the federal government’s budget, GOP House leaders proposed linking congressional pay to the budget debate, and it didn’t take long for journalists and academics to recall the 27th Amendment.

 Critics were quick to point out that withholding pay, even temporarily, would “vary” the compensation for members of Congress, and in their opinion, would present a direct violation of the 27th Amendment.
 Eventually, a short-term budget compromise was reached and the bill’s validity under the 27th Amendment was never tested.